bxparks/AceTime/USER_GUIDE.md

       SAMD21 Mini Breakout` board.
 The `MKR Zero` could be using a different (more recent?) version of the GCC tool chain.
 I have not investigated this.

-## Untested RTC hardware compatibility

-As DS1307 and DS3232 RTC chip have exactly same interface as DS3231 for used features except temperature on DS1307 (this one lacks this functionality), this class could be be used to control all of them.

-Any problem with these RTCs please, contact @Naguissa (https://github.com/Naguissa/AceTime)